Workplace diversity can help businesses grow, improve profits and outperform the less diverse and inclusive competition.

 This isn’t the only research that demonstrates the benefits of diverse hiring.

 Another study, released last year by Boston Consulting Group, found that increasing the diversity of leadership teams leads to more and better innovation and improved financial performance.
-The researchers found that, in both developing and developed economies, companies with above-average diversity on their leadership teams report a greater payoff from innovation and higher EBIT (earnings before interest and taxes) margins.
+In both developing and developed economies, the researchers found that companies with above-average diversity on their leadership teams report a greater payoff from innovation and higher EBIT (earnings before interest and taxes) margins.
 They also found that gains can be generated even with relatively small changes in the makeup of senior teams.

 The BCG says, “Many organizations have long-established cultures with a homogenous leadership team – primarily older white men who have risen through the ranks at their own company,” and suggests that these companies need to be “proactive” about fostering diverse viewpoints and perspectives through organizational changes that include examining their hiring processes.